adventuregamestudio/ags/PSP/readme.txt

 The configuration file:

-You can customize the bahavious of the runtime by placing a file "psp.cfg" in the eboot directory or the directory of the game you want to run.
+You can customize the behaviour of the runtime by placing a file "psp.cfg" in the Eboot directory or the directory of the game you want to run.
 A config file in the game directory will overwrite the settings from the global configuration file.

 Available settings: